HirokiHamaguchi/qnlab/doc/study/combined_output.md

 \end{equation}
 $$

-From \cref{eq:Hk_rank}, the BFGS update for the inverse Hessian can be expressed as
+The inverse BFGS update can be expressed as

 $$
 \begin{equation}